Engoo Blog Travel & Fun

 Wrap-up

 The internet and smartphones have changed the way people communicate.
-New ways of finding and interacting with dates bring new possibilities for both good and bad situations.
-Of course, language has also changed in order to talk about our new realities.
+New ways of dating bring new possibilities for both good and bad situations.
+And of course, language changes in order for us to talk about our new realities.

 However, like all slang, new terms are always appearing while others disappear.
-But the basic ups and downs that come with dating will never change, so you can be sure that people will always come up with creative ways to talk about it!
+But the basic ups and downs that come with dating will never change, so you can be sure that people will always have creative ways to talk about it!